-We understand that market changes could result from U.S. policy, global agreements, and evolving climate change laws and regulations.
-At the same time, we recognize the need for reliable, affordable energy and petrochemical feedstock to fuel global economic progress and increasing energy demand.
+We understand that market changes could result from U.S. policy, global agreements and evolving climate change laws and regulations.
+At the same time, we recognize the need for reliable, affordable energy and petrochemical feedstock to fuel global economic progress and to meet increasing energy demand across the world.

-As part of Marathon Oil’s commitment to sustainability and managing climate-related risks, we work to establish business processes to reduce our emissions and to mitigate both current and future transition risks to our business.
-Engagement with external stakeholders to understand their perspectives is a vital component of this effort.
+As part of Marathon Oil’s commitment to sustainability and managing climate-related risks, we’ve established business processes that we continue to evaluate and refine to reduce our emissions and mitigate both current and future energy transition risks to our business.
+Engaging with external stakeholders to understand their perspectives is a vital component of this effort.

 Through our ERM process, our board and management examine a wide range of strategic, reputational, operational and financial risks that could impact the company.
 The primary potential climate-related risks identified through the ERM process are:

-- Chronic physical risks (such as persistent drought, fire frequency and sea level rise),
+- Chronic physical risks (such as persistent drought, increased severity and frequency of wildfires and sea level rise).

-- Business interruption and physical risks from changing weather, and
+- Business interruption and acute physical risks from extreme weather events.

 - Value chain disruption.